-A call for nominations is usually emailed out to the ASA membership in December each year, with a closing date for nominations at the beginning of March (in the following year).
+A call for nominations is usually emailed out to the ASA membership in December each year, with a closing date for nominations during March (in the following year).
 Nominations can be from a Department Head or a colleague.
 Self-nominations are acceptable.

 Submissions must include:

 An assessment committee nominated by the ASA Council will evaluate the submitted materials and make a recommendation to the ASA Council.
 The decision of the Council is final, including the decision not to award the prize in any given year.